8 days/7 nights

 Day 2 - A day with a difference, you start the day with a descent!
 Through ancient beech forest to the headwaters of the Burlón river.
 A steady climb, a change of rock and an exciting gap brings you briefly out onto the Pisuerga river watershed.
 Cruise the ridge of vistrio before a gentle descent to the village of Caloca (well-known in the area for being home to the odd bear or two) and your village hotel for the night.

 Day 3 - Summit the noble peak of Peña Bistruey from where, if it's a clear day, you'll have views of the Cantabrian sea.
-Descend to the village of Dobres to another comfortable country hotel with views.
+Descend to the village of Dobres to another comfortable country hotel with great views.

 Day 4 - The biggest day.
 Following the delightful valley of the Rio Frío (cold river) you emerge onto the high alpine pastures beneath the glorious north face of Peña Prieta, the queen of the Cantabrian mountain chain and its highest peak.
 An optional 200m climb can take you to the dominant ridge of Sestil de Robadorio before descending over Portilo de las Yeguas.
 Spend the night in the highest village in the area, Llánaves de la Reina.